SHARC Energy Celebrates MCAA Student Chapter Competition Showcasing National Western Center

 SHARC International Systems Inc. is the world leader in energy transfer with wastewater.
 SHARC Energy's systems recycle and reject thermal energy from wastewater, generating one of the most energy-efficient and economical systems for heating, cooling and hot water production for commercial, residential, and industrial buildings.

-SHARC Energy is publicly traded in Canada (CSE: SHRC), the United States (OTCQB: INTWF) and Germany (Frankfurt: IWIA) and you can find out more on our SEDAR profile.
+SHARC Energy is publicly traded in Canada SHRC, the United States INTWF and Germany (Frankfurt: IWIA) and you can find out more on our SEDAR profile.

 Learn more about SHARC Energy: Website | Investor Page | LinkedIn | YouTube | PIRANHA Series | SHARC Series